ColetonReitan/Expansion-of-The-Power-of-Money-in-Baseball/README.md

 **Average.Age**: The avereage age of all the players on a specified team
 **Wins**: The amount of wins a team has in the season
 **Losses**: The amount of losses a team has in the season
-**W-L%**: The win-loss ratio for a team
+**W.L.**: The win-loss ratio for a team
+**Player_Group**: Tells where the player position is (Infield, Outfield, Pitcher, Desgnated_Hitter)
+**Diff_From_League_Average_Payroll**: Tells the difference between a team's total payroll and the league average payroll
+**Top1_Percent**: Gives the percentage of a team's total payroll that the highest paid player on that team takes up in a given year
+**Top3_Percent**: Gives the percentage of a team's total payroll that the 3 highest paid players on that team takes up in a given year
+**Top5_Percent**: Gives the percentage of a team's total payroll that the 5 highest paid players on that team takes up in a given year
 *The following variables are categorical and can be three different values: Won, Lost, or DNP (did not play)*
-**World Series**: Says how the team did in the world series for the specified year
+**World.Series**: Says how the team did in the world series for the specified year
 **ALCS**: Says how the team did in the ALCS for the specified year
 **NLCS**: Says how the team did in the NLCS for the specified year
-**AL Division Series**: Says how the team did in the AL Division Series for the specified year
+**AL.Division.Series**: Says how the team did in the AL Division Series for the specified year
-**NL Division Series**: Says how the team did in the NL Division Series for the specified year
+**NL.Division.Series**: Says how the team did in the NL Division Series for the specified year
-**Wild Card Game**: Says how the team did in the Wild Card Game for the specified year
+**Wild.Card.Game**: Says how the team did in the Wild Card Game for the specified year
 **Playoff_Status**: Says how far a team made it into the playoffs: 0=DNP, 1=WC, 2=DS, 3=CS, 4=WS, 5=WSwin

 ``` r
 df <- read.csv("C:/Users/colet/Documents/Personal Projects/Completed_MLB_Payroll_Data.csv")
 #Checking where the NA's are
 colSums(is.na(df))
 #Checking to make sure the datatypes are what they should be